MSLNZ/msl-equipment/docs/getting-started/equipment-registers.md

 ## Non ISO/IEC 17025 labs {: #non-iso-labs }

-If your laboratory is not bound to the [ISO/IEC 17025]{:target="_blank"} standard and you are primarily interested in interfacing with equipment, you can define [Equipment][] classes in a Python module
+If your laboratory is not bound to the [ISO/IEC 17025]{:target="_blank"} standard and you are primarily interested in interfacing with equipment, you can define [Equipment][] classes in a Python module and connect to the equipment

 ```python
 from msl.equipment import Connection, Equipment